-Lishi or Daojiao Lishi Quanfa, to give it it's full Chinese name, is an ancient system of arts for personal development, health and wellbeing.
+Daojiao Daoyin Shu, is a Chinese name for the Taoist arts that means 'whole-body Taoist education system'.
+It is an ancient system of arts for personal development, health and wellbeing.
 It originated in northern China thousands of years ago.
-As a Taoist art, the primary focus in Lishi is to increase and learn to use the natural energies of the body, known as Qi.
+As a Taoist art, the primary focus is to increase and learn to use the natural energies of the body, known as Qi.

-When you first begin Lishi there’s a lot to learn about how to train yourself.
+When you first begin the Taoist arts of Lishi there’s a lot to learn about how to train yourself.
 This is called self-cultivation or monism.
-Eventually you will learn how to practice Lishi with a partner for mutual benefit known as mono-dualism.
+Eventually you will learn how to practice with a partner for mutual benefit known as mono-dualism.